python-control/python-control/doc/intro.rst

 Getting Started
 ---------------
-1. Download the latest release from http:sf.net/projects/python-control/files.
+1. Download latest release from http://sf.net/projects/python-control/files.
 2. Untar the source code in a temporary directory and run 'python setup.py install' to build and install the code
 3. To see if things are working correctly, run ipython -pylab and run the